-These procedures are computationally very efficient.
-For a typical RRBS dataset with 4 million CpG sites, it takes around 20 minutes.
-In comparison, other methods such as RADMeth or BiSeq takes at least 10 times longer.
+The model fitting and hypothesis test procedures are computationally very efficient.
+For a typical RRBS dataset with 4 million CpG sites, it usually takes less than half hour.
+In comparison, other similar software such as RADMeth or BiSeq takes at least 10 times longer.